moaiii/CV/README.md

 ### Full stack software engineer

 I am a full stack javascript engineer with a specialism in frontend UI/UX development.
-I have experience across a range of industries where I have built everything from pixel perfect marketing websites, rich data-vis dashboards and complex REST based applications.
+I have experience across a range of industries building everything from pixel perfect marketing websites, rich data-vis dashboards and complex REST based applications.

 My spare time is spent in music tech or woodcrafting.